Two coupled qubits interacting with a thermal bath: A comparative study of different models: Comparison between microscopic and phenomenological models: weak coupling regime

-For the linear entropy of qubit 1, though, we find that the microscopic and phenomenological models may yield contradictory time evolutions.
+Regarding the linear entropy of qubit 1, though, we find that the microscopic and phenomenological models may yield contradictory time evolutions.
 In Fig. (\ref{figure10}) it is shown the linear entropy as a function of time for different temperatures of the reservoir.
 For a bath at $T \approx 0$ K, the linear entropy curves are virtually the same in both models: for the set of parameters chosen, they show oscillations and tend to the maximum value of $S_{max} = 0.5$, which corresponds to a maximally mixed state.
 Nevertheless, the situation is very different if the reservoir is at finite temperature.
-Considering the microscopic model [see Fig. (\ref{figure10}a)], we notice that linear entropy increases at a faster rate if the temperatures of the reservoir is higher.
+Considering the microscopic model [see Fig. (\ref{figure10}a)], we notice that linear entropy increases at a faster rate if the temperature of the reservoir is higher.
 This is of course an intuitive and physically acceptable result, given that by increasing the temperature of the bath, a larger amount of noise is injected into the quantum system, and this should have a more destructive effect on the quantum coherence of qubit 1.
-On the other hand, according to the phenomenological model, the linear entropy is, in a range of (short) times, a decreasing function of temperature, as shown in Fig. (\ref{figure10}b).
-This should not be true, as we would have coherent behaviour being induced (in qubit 1) by a noisier bath.
+On the other hand, according to the phenomenological model, the linear entropy increases at a faster rate if the temperature of the reservoir is lower, as shown in Fig. (\ref{figure10}b).
+This is in our opinion not realistic, as we would have coherent behaviour being induced in qubit 1 by a noisier bath.
 We note, though, that in both cases qubit 1 is eventually driven to a maximally mixed state, i.e., its linear entropy approaches the (equilibrium) expected asymptotic value of $S_{max} = 0.5$.